 We could spend hours pouring over quotes from the Church Fathers, but for the sake of brevity, we will stop there, and look now toward the Christian head covering and its prominence in Orthodox iconography.

 Head coverings on women in iconography

 We use icons as visual guides to the Faith.
 They teach us about the lives of Christians who have come before us, and about the life of Christ Himself.
 They also teach us about piety and modesty.

 Orthodox icons almost always depict Christian women wearing a head covering.
 You would be hard-pressed to find a female saint in the Orthodox tradition who is not wearing a head covering.
-Even the Blessed Theotokos, the bearer of God, wears a head covering.
+Even the Blessed Theotokos, the Mother of God, wears a head covering.
 Who better to serve as an example to women than the Mother of all Christians?